-- 6. (1) There shall be no fewer than two examiners of the thesis, appointed by the Committee, at least one of whom shall be external to the University unless the Committee is satisfied that this is not practicable. - (2) At the conclusion of the examination each examiner shall submit to the Committee a concise report on the thesis and shall recommend to the Committee that: - (a) The thesis merits the award of the degree, either Honours Class 1 or Honours Class 2.
+- 6. (1) There shall be no fewer than two examiners of the thesis, appointed by the Committee, at least one of whom shall be external to the University unless the Committee is satisfied that this is not practicable. - (2) At the conclusion of the examination each examiner shall submit to the Committee a concise report on the thesis and shall recommend to the Committee that: - (a) The thesis merits the award of the degree;

-- (b) The thesis merits the award of the degree, either with Honours Class 1 or Honours Class 2, subject to minor corrections as listed being made to the satisfaction of the Head of School. - (c) The thesis requires further work on matters detailed in my report.
-Should performance in this further work be to the satisfaction of the Higher Degree Committee, the thesis would merit the award of the degree, either with Honours Class 1 or Honours Class 2 - (d) The thesis does not merit the award of the degree in its present form and further work as described in my report is required.
+- (b) The thesis merits the award of the degree, subject to minor corrections as listed being made to the satisfaction of the Head of School. - (c) The thesis requires further work on matters detailed in the examiner's report.
+Should performance in this further work be to the satisfaction of the Higher Degree Committee, the thesis would merit the award of the degree. - (d) The thesis does not merit the award of the degree in its present form and further work as described in the examiner's report is required.
 The revised thesis should be subject to re-examination. - (e) The thesis does not merit the award of the degree and does not demonstrate that re-submission would be likely to achieve that merit. - (3) If the performance in the further work recommended under 6.2(c) above is not to the satisfaction of the Committee, the Committee may permit the candidate to re-present the same thesis and submit to further examination as determined by the Committee within a period specified by it but not exceeding eighteen months. - (4) The Committee shall, after consideration of the examiners' reports and the results of any further examination, recommend whether or not the candidate may be awarded the degree.
 If it is decided that the candidate be not awarded the degree the Committee shall determine whether or not the candidate be permitted to re-submit the thesis after a further period of study and/or research.